This interview was conducted by Joan Grinzi, RN, President of Elite Alternatives, Inc.

 Q: I heard that the molecules in cow’s milk are too large and therefore it’s hard to break down in the human body.

 A: There are millions of people on earth that have been consuming raw cows milk and raw goats milk for thousands of years and have not only NOT been harmed by it but instead have benefited from it.
-There’s a book called The Untold Story of Milk (to purchase this book, visit The Price-Pottenger Nutrition Foundation bookstore by clicking here:), where the author, Dr. Ron Schmid, does an exceptional job of telling the entire story of milk: how milk used to me farmed and what happened to destroy these healthy practices in favor of the almighty dollar.
-In addition, The Milk Book , by Dr Douglas, also tells of using raw milk to help his patients get well.
+There’s a book called The Untold Story of Milk, where the author, Dr. Ron Schmid, did an exceptional job of telling the entire story of milk: how milk used to me farmed and what happened to destroy these healthy practices in favor of the almighty dollar.
+In addition, The Milk Book, by Dr Douglas, also tells of using raw milk to help his patients get well.
 Possibly the use of raw milk was helpful because it was the only raw animal protein and the only raw animal fat these people had eaten, and the milk was an easy way to get that in his patients.
 A lot of people won’t eat raw beef or raw chicken but they’ll sip the raw milk and say, “Oh, this tastes like regular milk.
 OK, I can drink it to get my raw protein and raw fat.”
 I do not believe there’s any problem with the consumption of raw milk unless an individual is allergic to it, just like you could be allergic to bee stings or anything else.
-(To purchase The Milk Book, visit The Price-Pottenger Nutrition Foundation bookstore by clicking here:),

 Q: What’s the difference between pasteurization and homogenization?